monsoonmaelstrom/book2/book2.md

 “Next door,” he tells me.

 “Thanks.
 Peter and Liam are downstairs.
-I think they want to talk to you and Giorgi,” I say as I head to the next door.
+I think they want to talk to you and Giorgi,” I let him know, as I head to the next door.

 Davy opens the door right as I reach it and lift my hand to knock.